GMELab/MonsterLM/README.md

 Specific coding techniques used for each step can be viewed for Steps 1 - 3 in `MonsterLM_demo.R`.

-## MonsterLM on biobank-scale data <a name="5"></a>
+## Running MonsterLM on biobank-scale data <a name="5"></a>

 Prior to running MonsterLM on biobank-scale data, first ensure individual-level genotype and phenotype data is prepared in the .bed format to be accessed by PLINK.
-Individal and SNP quality control is described in 4 steps in `MonsterLM/scripts/PLINK`.
+Individal and SNP quality control is described in 4 steps in `MonsterLM/scripts/PLINK`:

-0. `**PLINK_QC.sh**`
+  0. **`PLINK_QC.sh`**

-Source .bed files should be pre-processed to meet the following criteria mentioned in Step 0:
+Source .bed files should be pre-processed to meet the following criteria mentioned in Step 0.

 ```
 #--------------------------------------------------------------------------------